 Fast-forward a few decades.
 Today, I had a surface basal cell carcinoma scraped and burned off my chest.
 Basel cell carcinoma is a type of skin cancer.
 As my doctor said, if you’re going to get cancer, it’s the kind you want.
-I understand the sentiment, but it still totally freaks a person out when you get the phone call.
+I understand the sentiment, but it still totally freaks you out when you get the phone call.
 “We’re calling about your biopsy…”

 I hadn’t been to the dermatologist in several years.
-In fact, I hadn’t been there since I had a mole removed from chest in the same spot where today the cancerous cells were hopefully obliterated.
+In fact, I hadn’t been there since I'd had a mole removed from my chest in the same spot where today the cancerous cells were hopefully obliterated.
 Over the summer I noticed that the spot that had simply had a small scar on it for many years would bleed once in a while.
 It would scab up and then bleed again, never really healing.
-I thought it was odd, but didn’t do anything about it immediately.
+I thought it was odd but didn’t do anything about it immediately.

-It wasn’t late September when a reminder went off on my phone to make my yearly OBGYN and mammogram appointments that I thought to myself, “Maybe I should go to the dermatologist, too, and get that spot checked out.”
+It wasn’t until late September when a reminder went off on my phone to make my yearly OBGYN and mammogram appointments that I thought to myself, “Maybe I should go to the dermatologist, too, and get that spot checked out.”

 I’m really glad I did.
 The biopsy showed that I did indeed have a form of skin cancer, one that does not kill, but can leave horrible disfiguration of the skin if not taken care of.

-The procedure took less than ten minutes, and the worse part about it was actually the smell of burning skin.
-I tried to make a joke about it smelling like the time I caught my hair on fire from a candle on Christmas Eve during the closing, somber singing of “Silent Night” at church, but in reality, I was panicking inside.
+The procedure took less than 10 minutes, and the worse part about it was actually the smell of burning skin.
+I tried to make a joke about it smelling like the time I caught my hair on fire from a candle on Christmas Eve during the somber singing of “Silent Night” at church, but in reality, I was panicking inside.
 The doctor was purposely burning off my skin.

 I’ve now been instructed to return every six months.
-The good news is that as long as they took care of the spot correctly, it’s done — at least in that spot.
+The good news is that as long as the team took care of the spot correctly, it’s done — at least in that spot.
 It’s not the type of cancer that spreads.
 The bad news is that since I’ve had one occurrence, I’m much more likely to have another because it’s clear my skin is susceptible to basal cell carcinoma.

 I feel fortunate that what I had wasn’t very severe.
 But, I’m a freckled, fair-skinned, Irish girl who spent a lot of time in the sun when she was younger (and still heads to the beach several times each year).
-Today scared me enough to make sure I do my twice-yearly check ups.
+Today scared me enough to make sure I do my twice-yearly checkups.